-This face to face communication without being physically in the same space allows you to interact in a more personal and engaging manner to the customers.
+This face-to-face communication without being physically in the same space allows you to interact in a more personal and engaging manner with the customers.
 Agents through live chat software can stay online and guide visitors with a product demo, product description and also help them make a purchase – all this while being online.

 3. Personalize the Experience

-As a business, if you can connect to your customers in a way they feel listened to and acknowledged, you would be acing your customer engagement strategy.
+As a business, if you can connect to your customers, so they felt listened to and acknowledged, you would be acing your customer engagement strategy.

 So how do you do it?

 You do it by providing a customized experience for every customer.
-People love responses that are tailored for their knowledge because not only it makes them feel seen but is also merely more convenient to them.
+People love responses tailored to their knowledge because it makes them feel seen, but it is also merely more convenient.

-To provide a personalized experience is not rocket science, nor does it require any efforts.
+To provide a personalized experience is not rocket science, nor does it require any effort.
 Implement an AI-based Chatbot to your e-commerce store.
-And ask a visitor to enter their personally identifiable information like name, email, etc. as they land on your website.
+And ask a visitor to enter their personally identifiable information like name, email, etc., as they land on your website.